Magnolia (film)

-Magnolia is a 1999 American epic psychological drama film written, directed and co-produced by Paul Thomas Anderson.
-It stars an ensemble cast, including Jeremy Blackman, Tom Cruise, Melinda Dillon, Philip Baker Hall, Philip Seymour Hoffman, Ricky Jay, William H. Macy, Alfred Molina, Julianne Moore, Michael Murphy, John C. Reilly, Jason Robards (in his final film role) and Melora Walters.
-The film has a mosaic of interrelated characters in search of happiness, forgiveness, and meaning in the San Fernando Valley.
+Magnolia is a 1999 American drama film written, directed and co-produced by Paul Thomas Anderson.
+It stars an ensemble cast, including Jeremy Blackman, Tom Cruise, Melinda Dillon, Philip Baker Hall, Philip Seymour Hoffman, Ricky Jay, William H. Macy, Alfred Molina, Julianne Moore, John C. Reilly, Jason Robards (in his final film role), and Melora Walters.
+The film is an epic mosaic of interrelated characters in search of happiness, forgiveness, and meaning in the San Fernando Valley.
 The script was inspired by the music of Aimee Mann, who contributed several songs to its soundtrack.

-Magnolia received positive reviews, with critics praising its acting (particularly Cruise), direction, screenplay, and storytelling, as well as its soundtrack; however, some deemed it overlong and melodramatic.
-Of the ensemble cast, Cruise was nominated for Best Supporting Actor at the 72nd Academy Awards, and won the award in that category at the Golden Globes of 2000.
-The film also won the Golden Bear at the Berlin International Film Festival.
+The film had a limited theatrical release on December 17, 1999, before expanding wide on January 7, 2000.
+Magnolia received acclaim from critics.
+It grossed $48.5 million against a $37 million budget.
+Of the ensemble cast, Cruise was nominated for Best Supporting Actor at the 72nd Academy Awards and won the award in that category at the Golden Globes.

 Plot

-The film opens with three unrelated stories of deaths under synchronistic circumstances.

-Officer Jim Kurring investigates a disturbance at a woman's apartment, finding a body in a closet.
-Dixon, a neighborhood boy, tries to tell him who committed the murder.
-Jim goes to the apartment of Claudia Wilson.
-Her neighbors called the police after she argued with her estranged father, Jimmy Gator, and blasted music while snorting cocaine.
-Unaware of her addiction, Jim asks her on a date.
+Los Angeles police officer Jim Kurring investigates a disturbance at a woman's apartment, finding a body in a closet.
+Dixon, a neighborhood boy, unsuccessfully tries to tell him who committed the murder.
+Jim goes to the apartment of Claudia Wilson, whose neighbors called the police after she argued with her estranged father, Jimmy Gator, and blasted music while snorting cocaine.
+Seemingly oblivious, Jim asks her on a date.

 Jimmy hosts a quiz show called What Do Kids Know? and is dying of cancer.
-The newest child prodigy on the show, Stanley Spector, is hounded by his father for the prize money and demeaned by the adults, who prevent him from using the bathroom during a commercial break.
-When the show resumes, he wets himself.
+The newest child prodigy on the show, Stanley Spector, is hounded by his father Rick for the prize money and demeaned by the adults, who prevent him from using the bathroom during a commercial break.
+When the show resumes, Stanley wets himself.
 As the show continues, a drunken Jimmy sickens, ordering the show to go on after he collapses.
-After Stanley's father berates him, Stanley runs away.
+After Rick berates him, Stanley runs away.

-Donnie Smith, former What Do Kids Know? champion, watches the show from a bar.
-Donnie's parents took all his prize money.
-He has been fired from his job due to performance issues and is in love with a male bartender with braces.
-Donnie is obsessed with getting braces himself, thinking the bartender will love him back.
-He hatches a plan to steal money from his boss for the surgery.
+Former What Do Kids Know? champion Donnie Smith, whose parents took all his prize money, has been fired from his job and is in love with a male bartender with braces.
+Donnie wants to get braces himself, thinking the bartender will love him back.
+He hatches a plan to steal the money from his former boss for the surgery.

 The show's former producer, Earl Partridge, is also dying of cancer.
 Earl's trophy wife, Linda, collects his prescriptions while he is cared for by a nurse, Phil Parma.
 Earl asks Phil to find his estranged son, Frank Mackey, a motivational speaker and pickup artist.
 Frank is interviewed by a journalist who knows Frank took care of his dying mother after Earl left.
 Frank storms out of the interview, after which Phil tries to contact him.